pcwhite-dot/practice/poetry-web/README.md

-# A poetry website where I put all my poems
+# A poetry website where I put all the poems I like